 Having the best location for an air purifier is important.
 The closer it is to the pollution sources, the quicker it will capture harmful particles in the air.
 Avoid placing the air purifier at the corner of a wall.
 Leave at least 2-4 feet of space for unobstructed airflow circulation.
-Make sure there are no objects like clothes blocking the air inlet and outlet.
-For more comprehensive coverage, you can place an air purifier at the center of the room but take note there is the risk of tripping over the wire.
+Ensure there are no objects like clothes blocking the air inlet and outlet.
+For more comprehensive coverage, you can place an air purifier at the center of the room but take note of the risk of tripping over the wire.

 Only place the air purifier on a flat surface like the floor or table to prevent it from tipping over.
 Avoid placing it next to electronic devices or underneath a window that may cause damage to an air purifier.
 The same goes with a wet area like a bathroom where the excess humidity will shorten the filter life.

 An air purifier is designed to run 24 hours a day, 7 days a week of air purification.
 There is no need to turn it off even when you’re away.
 Leaving an air purifier run continuously prevents airborne particulates from building up and takes a long time to clean.
 Don’t worry too much about energy wastage as modern air purifiers are energy-efficient and Energy Star Rated.
 With auto mode, the air purifier would self-regulate only to use higher fan speed when a high concentration level of air pollutants is detected.
 If the particular model does not come with auto mode, leave it on at the lowest fan speed, and the air purifier can run efficiently with no high utility bill to incur.